You feel good about yourself to the degree to which you feel you are in control of your own life. – Brian Tracy

 For many people change can be a positive and enlightening experience.
 However, for other people change can also mean a loss of a sense-of-control over certain aspects of their lives.

 Change occurs because our energies are no longer aligned with our habitual patterns of behavior.
-As a result our circumstances change, our life conditions become somewhat foreign to us, and we lose that sense-of-control, certainty and familiarity.
+As a result, our circumstances change, our living conditions become somewhat foreign to us, and we lose that sense-of-control, certainty, and familiarity.
 When this occurs, it is important to just accept things as they are and take notice of the opportunities that have presented themselves.

 Change does not signify an ending, but rather new beginnings.